Go to JCI Insight

 Abstract

-Although virus-like particle (VLPs) vaccines were shown to be effective against several viruses, their advantage over vaccines which include envelope protein only is not completely clear, particularly for mRNA-encoded VLPs.
-We conducted a side-by-side comparison of the immunogenicity and protective efficacy of mRNA vaccines encoding for the Marburg virus (MARV) full-length GP delivered alone or as a VLP.
-Electron microscopy confirmed VLP formation when MARV GP and matrix protein VP40 co-expressed.
-We vaccinated guinea pigs with a two-component mRNA vaccine encoding for GP and VP40 (VLP) or GP alone.
-At the highest dose, both vaccines protected fully, although the VLP vaccine elicited a slightly lower humoral response than the GP-only group.
-However, at low doses, GP-only mRNA conferred 100% protection, whereas the VLP exhibited only partial protection.
-In mice, VLP mRNA induced a moderate preference for GP-specific CD8+ T cells responses, whereas the GP-only mRNA somewhat favored CD4+ T cell responses.
-Guinea pig whole blood RNA-seq revealed that the VLP vaccine down-regulated genes associated with various biological and metabolic processes, including the NF-κB signaling pathway, whereas the GP-only vaccine upregulated interferon signaling.
-Overall, the VLP mRNA vaccine was less immunogenic and protective, whereas the GP-only mRNA vaccine conferred robust protection by as little as one µg dose in guinea pigs.
+Although virus-like particle (VLP) vaccines were shown to be effective against several viruses, their advantage over vaccines that include envelope protein only is not completely clear, particularly for mRNA-encoded VLPs.
+We conducted a side-by-side comparison of the immunogenicity and protective efficacy of mRNA vaccines encoding the Marburg virus (MARV) full-length glycoprotein (GP) delivered alone or as a VLP.
+Electron microscopy confirmed VLP formation when MARV GP and matrix protein VP40 were coexpressed.
+We vaccinated guinea pigs with a 2-component mRNA vaccine encoding GP and VP40 (VLP) or GP alone.
+At the highest dose, both vaccines protected fully, although the VLP vaccine elicited a slightly lower humoral response than did the GP-only mRNA vaccine.
+However, at low doses, GP-only mRNA conferred 100% protection, whereas the VLP vaccine conferred only partial protection.
+In mice, VLP mRNA induced a moderate preference for GP-specific CD8+ T cell responses, whereas the GP-only mRNA somewhat favored CD4+ T cell responses.
+Guinea pig whole-blood RNA-Seq revealed that the VLP vaccine downregulated genes associated with various biological and metabolic processes, including the NF-κB signaling pathway, whereas the GP-only vaccine upregulated IFN signaling.
+Overall, the VLP mRNA vaccine was less immunogenic and protective, whereas the GP-only mRNA vaccine conferred robust protection with a dose of as little as 1 μg in guinea pigs.

 Graphical Abstract